 As a rescue organization, we rely on the help and compassion of others.
 Every donation and adoption fee goes to support the pocket pets in our care.
-Your adoption fee will help us provide basic necessities such as housing, food, and medical care to each animal we take in.
+Your adoption fee will help us provide necessities such as housing, food, and medical care to each animal we take in.
 Adoption fees are subject to change.
-If you are adopting more than 2 pets, email us regarding the adoption fee.
-We accept credit/debit & checks.
+If you are adopting more than two pets, email us regarding the adoption fee.
+We accept credit, debit, and checks.

 If you are adopting an animal to be a companion for your current pocket pet, we offer the option for you to return the new pet if they are not a good fit within a few weeks with the option to try a different animal or have your adoption fee returned.

 Due to the nature of our Meet & Greets and Adoption day processes, we do not recommend bringing your current pocket pet to meet your new pocket pet during these times.

 When you bring your new pocket pet home, place them in their new habitat, away from your other pets.
 This allows your new pet to settle in and relax a bit before beginning the stress of meeting a new potential friend.
 Learn more here.
 This also allows you to monitor your new pet for any signs of illness.
 While MNPPR provides all of our animals with routine veterinary care, we cannot guarantee the health of an animal, especially since pocket pets tend to hide their illnesses instinctively.
 Most experts recommend quarantining any new pets from your other pets for 2 - 4 weeks.

 Once your new pet has settled in and you are sure it is healthy and relaxed, you can begin introducing your new pet to your existing pets.
 We are currently working on guides on how to do this for each species.
 In the meantime, visit our page on bonding for links to pages with helpful information.